 His appeal was rejected.
 The court held that once the appellant realised the integrity of the staff survey was being undermined, or at least was at risk of being undermined, he had a duty to ensure that this was remedied.
 The step he took, of asking the HR partner to clarify the situation, was insufficient, particularly after he knew his instruction had been ignored but did nothing further about it.
 This failing constituted gross misconduct, as it undermined the trust and confidence of the employment relationship.

 In considering the appellant’s second contention, the court found that the contract did not preclude a finding of gross misconduct.
 Finally, the judge had not been wrong to find that the appellant’s conduct constituted a serious breach of policy or procedure.
 Even if there was not a direct breach, an act that undermined the operation of a policy or procedure did constitute a breach.
 At any rate, the appellant’s conduct had been a serious breach of the standards expected of him and therefore constituted gross misconduct under the Sainsbury’s disciplinary and appeals policy.

-Expert employment solicitors in Eastbourne, Bexhill and Hastings
+Expert employment solicitors in Eastbourne, Hailsham, Bexhill and Hastings

-For expert legal advice on this or any other area of employment law please contact Gaby Hardwicke Employment Law Services Partner Paul Maynard (pictured) at or 01323 435 900.
+For expert legal advice on this or any other area of employment law please contact Gaby Hardwicke Employment Law Services Partner Paul Maynard (pictured) at email@example.com or 01323 435900.